 Pavement Marking 1.
 Process Held Pavement Marking Setout Submission Details At least two (2) working days before the new pavement marking is set out on site Release of Hold Point The City's Representative will inspect the proposed layout, prior to authorising the release of the Hold Point 2.
 Process Held Eradication of Pavement Marking Submission Details At least two (2) working days prior to commencement of pavement marking eradication Release of Hold Point The City's Representative will inspect the eradicated linemarking, prior to authorising the release of the Hold Point 3.
-Process Held Application of Pavement Marking Submission Details At least two (2) working days prior to commencement of pavement marking Release of Hold Point The City's Representative will inspect the pavement marking, prior to authorising the release of the Hold Point 4.
+Process Held Application of Pavement Marking Submission Details mission Details Release of Hold Point The City's Representative will inspect the pavement marking, prior to authorisingthe release of the Hold Point 4.
 Process Held Application of Raised Pavement Markers Submission Details At least two (2) working days prior to commencement of installing raised pavement markers Release of Hold Point The City's Representative will inspect the raised pavement markers, prior to authorising the release of the Hold Point